 About this Honor for Dr. Barros

-I wish to expres my thanks to the Awards Committee for honoring me with the T. H. Maiman award for Excellence in Dental Laser Research.
+I wish to express my thanks to the Awards Committee for honoring me with the T. H. Maiman Award for Excellence in Dental Laser Research.

 About Dr. Patel

 Dr. Patel is an associate professor in the Department of Restorative Dentistry and Prosthodontics at the University of Texas School of Dentistry at Houston.
 She received her Doctor of Dental Surgery at the University of Texas Health Science Center at San Antonio Dental School in 2001.
 As the Director of Clinical Simulation, Dr. Patel is involved in simulation teaching, curriculum development, and research.
 She also designed the didactic, lab and clinic-based teaching curriculum in laser education at UTSD.
 She has served as the principal investigator/collaborator in several research projects in the field of caries diagnosis/management, laser dentistry, simulation, and advances in teaching and learning.
 These efforts have led to numerous scholarly publications, a textbook chapter, and a number of presentations at both state and national levels.
 In 2012 and 2015, Dr. Patel was recognized with the Dean’s Teaching Excellence Awards for “Innovation in Teaching” and the “Scholarship of Teaching,” respectively.
 She was the 2014 winner of the John H. Freeman Award for Faculty Teaching, as well.
 To serve her institution and the field of dental education, Dr. Patel is currently pursuing a master’s degree in education in Curriculum and Instruction.

 About this honor from Dr. Patel